io12/nonsense-discord-bot/README.md

 ## Commands

-`!wisdom info`: Post information about the bot's state
+`!nonsense info`: Post information about the bot's state

-`!wisdom here`: Move the bot to the channel this command was posted in
+`!nonsense here`: Move the bot to the channel this command was posted in

-`!wisdom on`: Enable automatic posting
+`!nonsense on`: Enable automatic posting

-`!wisdom off`: Disable automatic posting
+`!nonsense off`: Disable automatic posting

-`!wisdom ping on`: Enable pinging
+`!nonsense ping on`: Enable pinging

-`!wisdom ping off`: Disable pinging
+`!nonsense ping off`: Disable pinging

-`!wisdom freq <int>`: Set `freq`, where the bot posts after about every `freq` posts
+`!nonsense freq <int>`: Set `freq`, where the bot posts after about every `freq` posts

-`!wisdom`: Generate and post a message
+`!nonsense`: Generate and post a message